Elections and the formation of a Cabinet

 The Cabinet Rutte-III and King Willem Alexander

-At the inauguration ceremony of a new Cabinet the King first appoints and swears in the ministers.
-This is followed by the traditional photograph of the King and the ministers...
+At the inauguration ceremony of a new cabinet the King first appoints and swears in the ministers.
+This is followed by the traditional photograph of the Head of State and...

 The new cabinet in the Treveszaal 2017

-The new Cabinet first draws up the Government’s Policy Statement, stating the headlines of the Coalition Agreement.
-The Prime Minister delivers the Government’s Policy Statement in the House of Representatives...
+The new cabinet first draws up the government's policy statement, stating the most important facets of the coalition agreement.
+The prime minister delivers the government's policy statement in the House...

 Debate on the new government's statement 2017